MrRootZero/MrRootZero/README.md

 <!-- Start of About Me Section -->
 # 💫About Me :

-📚 Currently Final Year Student studying BSc in IT with a focus on Computational Science and Informatics.
+📚 Final Year Student studying BSc in IT with a focus on Computational Science and Informatics.

 🤝 Enthusiastic about joining projects that explore new technologies and involve building exciting applications.